brianshumate/a-little-coffee-guidebook/brewing_techniques/vietnamese.md

 Start by heating water to your preferred temperature; Use approximately 100 milliliters for one reasonably strong shot.
-If you'd like the shot to be stronger, you can use as little as 60 milliliters of water; see the **Water Temperature** section for tips.
-As with many techniques, you should heat more water than you'll need so that you can warm the vessel you will brew into.
+If you'd like the shot to be stronger, you can use as little as 60 milliliters of water; see the **Water Temperature** section for tips on the ideal coffee brewing temperature ranges.
+As with many techniques, you should heat more water than you'll need so that you can warm the vessel you will brew into with some of the hot water.

 ![](../_assets/vietnamese_condensed_milk.jpg)